Abinaya102/VSDSquadron-internship/README.md

 ![task3la2](https://github.com/Abinaya102/VSDSquadron-internship/assets/173627993/67558822-57e5-41b2-9c2d-81317abbdeb9)

 STEP 3:
-Now to debug all these object dump lines we need to open a debugger using
+Now to debug all these object dump lines we need to open a debugger using the following command:

     spike pk -d clockcycledivider.o
-Lets say now we have to run the debugger till program counter 100b0 we are using the command
+Lets say now we have to run the debugger till program counter 100b0, fpr this we are using the command

     until pc 0 100b0
-where pc denotes the program counter and after this counter value the program runs manually.
-Then before modifing the values we are going to find the contents of out first counter value a1 using command:
+where pc denotes the program counter and after these counter values the program runs manually.
+Then before modifing the values we are going to find the contents of first counter value a1 using command:

     reg 0 a1
 Thus the contents are displayed and we can observe that the obtained output of this command is of 64 bits denoting the 64 bit RISC-V simulation.
 Then on pressing enter we get the next instruction and the "lui" in each instruction is denoted as load upper immediate.